-This month we have the privilege to welcome Jessica Wilde, experienced surface pattern designer, to the Textile Design Lab as our guest expert.
+This month we have the privilege to welcome Jessica Wilde, experienced surface pattern and wallpaper designer, to the Textile Design Lab as our guest expert.
 Jessica creates unique and eye-catching designs inspired by nature and wildlife, each beginning with hand drawn detailing and combined with an expressive colorful twist.
-Jessica will be sharing her tips for designing for wallpaper on Tuesday, March 27th in the Textile Design Lab, but she is here today to tell us more about her work and her thoughts on the wallpaper industry.
+Jessica will be sharing her tips for designing for wallpaper through a tutorial in the Textile Design Lab, but she is here today to tell us more about her work and her thoughts on designing wallpaper.

 Can you remind us of your design background and tell us a little about what you’ve been up to since your last interview this past fall?